-- Achievement will be measured using a critical thinking scenario and assessed using a critical thinking rubric. - This is a direct measure of student learning. - Assessment scenarios will be generated to cover application of critical thinking in crop science contexts. - B. Acceptable and Ideal Targets (not required for indirect measures) - Acceptable: 50% of seniors assessed will score proficient or greater. - Ideal: 75% of seniors assessed will score proficient or greater.
+- Achievement will be measured using a critical thinking scenario and assessed using a critical thinking rubric. - This is a direct measure of student learning. - Assessment scenarios will be generated to cover application of critical thinking in crop science contexts.

+B. Acceptable and Ideal Targets (not required for indirect measures)

+- Acceptable: 50% of seniors assessed will score proficient or greater. - Ideal: 75% of seniors assessed will score proficient or greater.

-- 70% of CPSC seniors were proficient in defining the problem. - 80% of CPSC seniors were proficient in identifying strategies to solve the problem. - 80% of CPSC seniors were proficient in proposing solutions to solve the problem. - 90% of CPSC seniors were proficient in evaluating the solutions to solve the problem. - 80% of CPSC seniors were proficient in implementing solutions to solve the problem. - 80% of CPSC seniors were proficient in evaluating the outcomes.
+- 75% of CPSC seniors were proficient in defining the problem. - 87.5% of CPSC seniors were proficient in identifying strategies to solve the problem. - 75% of CPSC seniors were proficient in proposing solutions to solve the problem. - 75% of CPSC seniors were proficient in evaluating the solutions to solve the problem. - 62.5% of CPSC seniors were proficient in implementing solutions to solve the problem. - 75% of CPSC seniors were proficient in evaluating the outcomes.

-• Critical thinking was not evaluated for CPSC in 2022-2023 but included in 2023-2024.
+Critical thinking was evaluated in 2023-2024 and the scores were similar to what is reported here for 2024-2025.
 Courses in the CPSC curriculum are undergoing revision.
 With course and curriculum revision, CSES faculty should consider how best to assess critical thinking as a student learning outcome in the CPSC curriculum.
 An option may include a critical thinking exercise on the post-assessment targeting learner outcome #1 that would be scored independently using the critical thinking rubric.